pacphi/tanzu-dev-experience/README.md

 #### (KSM) Container Services Manager

-At a minimum a complement of Elasticsearch, Kafka, Mongo, MySQL, and Neo4J, Postgres offerings would be compelling to curate and deliver to enterprise developers.
+At a minimum a complement of Couchbase, Elasticsearch, Kafka, Mongo, MySQL, Neo4J, Postgres, and Vault offerings would be compelling to curate and deliver to enterprise developers.

 // TODO